Not too late to conciliate: Understanding case management discussions

 Acas' free Acas Dispute Resolution service is available even after a CMD and continues to be available until all matters of liability and remedy have been determined by the tribunal.
 It won't interfere with the tribunal process and nothing discussed can be used as evidence in the tribunal hearings, nor later on in court actions.

 Acas also provides practical training to help your organisation stay on the right side of employment legislation, including Discrimination.
-Visit the Acas Training and Business Solutions area for more information.
+Visit the Acas Training courses, workshops and projects area for more information.